-We are RICS members at Prinsegate Chartered Surveyors.
+We are accredited at Prinsegate Chartered Surveyors.
 These rules ensure that we adhere to industry standards, giving our clients peace of mind and financial security.

 An effective Block Manager, in general, will be able to create solid relationships, reason and act promptly and calmly in the event of a problem, and be proactive in honing their knowledge and experience to give the best possible service to clients.